Hawadacirka/Nextjs-portfolio/README.md

 ## General info
 This portfolio is built with next.js and tailwind.
-I want to upgrade it with other frameworks that I learnt from Youtube: Tailwind/next.js tutorial.
+I want to change my portfolio, it is upgrade with new frameworks that I learnt from Youtube: Tailwind/next.js tutorial.

 ## Features
 It was inspired by DEV.to to use an 3d animation.